 BuNo 36175's dish pan had absorbed significant damage during the January 1944 crash, but thankfully, the example which came with the A-24 was in much better condition.
 The center seal section, however, was absent so Pioneer had to manufacture its replacement.

 The dish pan only had minor issues to deal with.
 It will need new anchor nuts and Dzus springs, treatment for mild surface corrosion, and minor dents addressed.
 As already noted, the center seal was missing, so Pioneer had to manufacture a replacement.
 To perform this task, the team first fabricated a forming block from MDF (an inexpensive, easily machinable wood fibre composite).
 They determined the appropriate size and shape using a combination of the available dish pan sections and scaling up the original SBD drawings.

 The team then cut three sections of untempered aluminum sheet (2024 T0) to approximately the correct size for the new component and then began shaping these over the MDF former by hand using a variety of planishing hammers and a shrinker.
 Once all three sections were in the proper shape, the technicians trimmed the edges to the correct size and positioned the parts to interlock with one another.

-The original dish pan sections were then placed onto the new center seal.
-There were only minor adjustments needed to get them to match each other.
-Holes were then drilled into the new center seal, with the MDF piece used to keep everything straight.
-With everything being checked for fit, the rear cowls were fitted.
-These are all original Douglas built parts, and it is so exciting to see everything line up perfectly!
-Note the unusually shaped upper cowlings that create the gun housing for the SBD nose guns.
+The new center seal was then offered up to the original dish pan sections to check the fit; only minor adjustments were required to get them to match each other properly.
+This then allowed mounting holes to be drilled into the newly-made parts so that they would line up properly with the other components.
+With everything being checked for fit, the team then mounted the rear cowling sections, which are all original, Douglas-built parts.
+It is so exciting to see everything line up perfectly!
+Note the conformal gun ports in the upper cowlings for the SBD's nose-mounted machine guns.